Signalling (economics): The result

 Spence discovered that even if education did not contribute anything to an employee's productivity, it could still have value to both the employer and employee.
 If the appropriate cost/benefit structure exists (or is created), "good" employees will buy more education in order to signal their higher productivity.

-The increase in wages associated with obtaining a higher credential is sometimes referred to as the “sheepskin effect”, since “sheepskin” informally denotes a diploma.
-It is important to note that this is not the same as the returns from an additional year of education.
+The increase in wages associated with obtaining a higher credential is sometimes referred to as the "sheepskin effect", since "sheepskin" informally denotes a diploma.
+This is not the same as the returns from an additional year of education.
 The "sheepskin" effect is actually the wage increase above what would normally be attributed to the extra year of education.
 This can be observed empirically in the wage differences between 'drop-outs' vs. 'completers' with an equal number of years of education.
 It is also important that one does not equate the fact that higher wages are paid to more educated individuals entirely to signalling or the 'sheepskin' effects.
 In reality, education serves many different purposes for individuals and society as a whole.
 Only when all of these aspects, as well as all the many factors affecting wages, are controlled for, does the effect of the "sheepskin" approach its true value.
 Empirical studies of signalling indicate it as a statistically significant determinant of wages, however, it is one of a host of other attributes—age, sex, and geography are examples of other important factors.